Save time and money with Loans Canada

 Home equity refers to the current market value of your property minus the amount you have remaining on your primary mortgage.
-Throughout the years, that equity will become an asset that you can use in various ways.
+Throughout the years, that equity will become an asset that you can use in various ways in Burnaby.

 How to Build Home Equity

 Every mortgage payment you complete allows you to build home equity.
 You can also add equity to the property by making renovations, additions, and other improvements that would increase its value.
-Your equity can even go up by itself during a real estate boom in your neighborhood.
+Your equity can even go up by itself during a real estate boom in your neighbourhood in Burnaby.

 Depending on where you apply and how much money you’d like to access, your HELOC can also have a payment term of many years if you’re qualified.
 This often makes it the best option if you have lengthy expenses, like renovations, car payments, or if you simply need an emergency fund that replenishes itself when you pay your full balances.